Transport in Kazakhstan: Railway links with adjacent countries

-The strategy of transport development in Kazakhstan until 2015 is to build 1600 km of new electrified and 2700 km of existing railway stations.
+The strategy of transport development in Kazakhstan until 2015 was to build 1600 km of new electrified and 2700 km of existing railway stations.

 In 2006, a standard gauge rail link from China to Europe was proposed.

 In 2007, it was proposed to eliminate break of gauge at Druzhba-Alashankou by converting the Kazakhstan main line to European gauge.

 In 2008, BOOT line from Zhetigen to Khorgos on the China border.
 The line would branch off the existing railway near Shaquanzi.